Targets

 If your ICPs are sharp, 1eyeᴬᴵ can help you find and prioritize much better companies.

-ICPs and Signals
+ICPs and Website Signals

-A company signal may come from:
+Activity may come from:

-Website activity
+Website visits

 Example: